NeuroTechX/ntx_slack_archive/introductions.md

  >Yes, I was so happy to hear that!
 One of the organizers, Erick Carranza, has been my student.
 What a small world.
 We are e-meeting over talk about neurotech X

+6/9/2017 1:51 PM

+ **alirezad** :

+ >Hello guys.

+>
+I'm Alireza Davoudi.
+I took my master degree from Amirkabir university of technology, Iran.
+My master thesis focus was on the use of Riemannian geometry in the machine learning phase of BCI.
+I also published my findings in a paper entitled "Dimensionality reduction based on distance preservation to local mean for symmetric positive definite matrices and its application in braincomputer interfaces".